Esubaalew/esubaalew.github.io/docs/blog/run-universal-multi-language-runner.md

 This post is a **full tutorial** for `run` itself: what it is, why it exists, and how to use it day-to-day.

-If you want a **real-world Rust use case** (orchestrating Python/R/JS from a Rust program), read the earlier blog: [Using Run-Kit to Seamlessly Mix Multiple Languages in a Single Rust Codebase](using-run-kit-multi-language-rust.md) (also published on the website as [Using Run-Kit to Seamlessly Mix Multiple Languages in a Single Rust Codebase](https://www.esubalew.dev/blog/using-run-kit-multi-language-rust)).
+If you want a **real-world Rust use case** (orchestrating Python/R/JS from a Rust program), read the earlier blog: [Using Run-Kit to Seamlessly Mix Multiple Languages in a Single Rust Codebase](using-run-kit-multi-language-rust.md).

 ---